-The installed reserve requirement for the PJM RTO is established by running PRISM studies.
-The two area PRISM data file created for the base case is also used to create a single-area file for use in determining the DR Factor.
+The installed reserve requirement for the PJM RTO is established by running PRISM studies..
 See the Reserve Requirement Study Reports for further details.

 In addition to the determination of the standard RPM related calculation factors, the PJM Reserve Requirement Study includes sensitivity analyses to assess the principal factors that affect PJM reliability.
 Examples of these analyses would include a measure of the sensitivity of the PJM Reserve Requirement to changes in the system average unit forced outage rate, changes in the PJM load forecast error factor, variations of PJM import capabilities, and alternative maintenance scenarios.
 Assessment of contributing characteristics of the calculated IRM include: unit performance, load uncertainty, transmission (CBM), ambient impact on units, other factors such as Unit planned outages, Tie limits, and Peak Demand.
 The specific sensitivity analysis required for a particular study is driven by the study results and any significant changes in results or conclusions from previous studies.